alexivkin/WebSphere-Performance-Monitor/README.md

 The script has been tested on AIX and Windows.
 It can run as a service under Windows, which provides an easy way to start and stop performance monitoring.
 In order for it to function as a Windows service the script uses Windows Management Instrumentation (WMI) to monitor parent process and shutdown itself when its parent (service launcher) is terminated.

 For more insights on how this script uses the WebSphere Performance Monitoring Interface to pull real-time statistics, look in the [IBM reference document].

-Other good refenrece documents [here](http://www.ibm.com/developerworks/websphere/techjournal/1112_guillemenot/1112_guillemenot.html)
+Other good reference documents [here](http://www.ibm.com/developerworks/websphere/techjournal/1112_guillemenot/1112_guillemenot.html).

 Setting it up
 -------------